 Now that cannabis is legal in Canada, we’ve been getting lots of questions.
 For those who want to know more about cannabis or want to be able to wow your friends and family members with random ganja facts, this blog is for you.

 Not Everyone Partokes

-First, not everyone is visiting Aunt Mary, aka using cannabis.
+First, not everyone is using cannabis or as we like to say visiting Aunt Mary.
 Worldwide, the usage rate is 2.6% to 5% for people between the ages 15-64.
 Meanwhile, last year in Canada, 10% of that same age group got stoned.
 Of the folks who toked, 1 in 5 said they used for medicinal reasons (50% for chronic pain and 50% for insomnia, anxiety, depression, and other conditions).

 The Stone-Age: A Brief History